SoheebAmin/Delivery_Optimization/README.md

-## Delivery Optimization With self-build Hash Table
+# Delivery Optimization With self-build Hash Table

-This program runs a delivery algorithm by pulling data from two CSV files: packages.csv, which contains details about 40 different pacakges (including special delivery conditions), and a distance table to provide the distance from one location to another.
+This program runs a delivery algorithm by pulling data from two CSV files: packages.csv, which contains details about 40 different packages (including special delivery conditions), and a distance table to provide the distance from one location to another.

 The program creates package objects and insets them to a chaining hash table.
 The objects then run via a self-written greedy algorithm following the nearest neighbor approach.